TheOriginalBytePlayer/FlairGPTOllama/README.md

 # FlairGPT: Functional Layouts for Aesthetic Interior Realisations

-This is the official Github Repository for *FlairGPT: Functional Layouts for Aesthetic Interior Realisations*
+This is the code for *FlairGPT: Functional Layouts for Aesthetic Interior Realisations*

-Please open the file "index.html" in your browser.
-We recommend Google chrome. flairgpt.github.io

 # Requirements
 Install the requirements